 • 30% of consumers say they judged a business based on its review responses.

-Now that you know why a Google Business Profile is important, let’s take a look at how you can optimize your listing:
+Now that you know why a Google Business Profile for your multifamily properties is important, let’s take a look at how you can optimize your listing.

 • Verify and claim your business listing.